-Healy Pass is a mountain pass at an elevation of 334m (1,095ft) above the sea level located in the Beara peninsula, in the Caha mountain range, in south west Ireland.
+Healy Pass is a mountain pass at an elevation of 298m (977ft) above the sea level located on the boundary between Cork and Kerry counties, in the peninsular southwest region of Ireland.